Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Problem Formulation

 \subsection{Decaying Plasticity}

-Studying decaying plasticity can be done using a problem that does not require any transfer from one task to another.
-Input-permuted tasks (e.g., input-permuted MNIST) satisfy this criterion since the representations learned in one task are completely irrelevant to the next task.
-When current gradient-based methods (e.g., SGD) are faced with sequential input-permuted tasks, their performance continues degrading, as shown in Fig.\ \ref{fig:dp}.
-Such degradation is caused by the increasing number of saturated features, decreasing the effective number of features capable of fast adaptation.
+Neural plasticity can be defined as the ability of neural networks to change in response to some stimulus (Konorski 1948, Hebb 1949).
+In artificial neural networks, we can think of plasticity as the ability to change the function represented by the neural network.
+Note that this definition is based on the ability to change the function, not the underlying weights.
+For example, a learner can update the weights in a constant-initialized neural network.
+Still, its ability to change the function is quite limited because of the feature symmetries, although the weights can be changed.
+We note here that the term plasticity is different from representation power or \emph{capacity}, which refers to the range of functions that can be represented by some architecture.
+In this paper, we use networks with the same capacity and show they lose plasticity when used with typical gradient-based methods.

-Dohare et al.\ (2021) studied decaying plasticity using input-permuted tasks and showed that the continual replacement of saturated features by random features helps retain plasticity.
-More broadly, this result suggests that continual injection of noise (e.g., Ash \& Adams 2020, Zhou et al.\ 2019) can help mitigate decaying plasticity.
+Our online evaluation metric favors methods that adapt quickly to the changes since it is not a function of the final performance only.
+A plastic learner can adapt more quickly to changes than a less plastic one and therefore achieve higher cumulative average performance.
+Such an evaluation metric is natural to measure plasticity when the learner is presented with sequential tasks that require little transfer between them.
+Input-permuted tasks (e.g., permuted MNIST) satisfy this criterion since the representations learned in one task are somewhat irrelevant to the next task.
+When current gradient-based methods are presented with sequential input-permuted tasks, their performance degrades.
+Such degradation is partially explained by many hypotheses, such as increased numbers of saturated features incapable of fast adaptation (Dohare et al.\ 2021, Abbas et al.\ 2023) or the changing loss landscape under non-stationarity, making function adjustment harder (Lyle et al.\ 2023).